isomerpages/cris-nhic/_technology-portfolio/Success stories/National Health Innovation Centre bringing first ready to eat texture modified Asian Meals.md

 The collaboration between CGH and HFM represents the successful push to develop healthcare innovations that improve healthcare delivery and patient care in the face of Singapore’s greying population.
 With the support from NHIC, CGH could continue to work on improving the quality of life for people with dysphagia and their caregivers.

-For information on business or investment opportunities, please contact [enquiry@nhic.cris.sg](mailto:enquiry@nhic.cris.sg)
+For information on business or investment opportunities, please contact&nbsp;[enquiry@nhic.cris.sg](mailto:enquiry@nhic.cris.sg)